Tabisch/uptime-kuma-teams-webhook-shim/Readme.md

 Copy the converted URL and paste it in to the Webhook-Text box in Uptime Kuma.

 ## Notice
-I've thrown this toghter in about two hours and only tested it for myself. \
+I've thrown this togehter in about two hours and only tested it for myself. \
 Logging does not exist. \
 If there are bug, let me know.